Metekhi Church: History

 During the reign of Vakhtang V, in 1658, the church became a storage for gunpowder.
 The monastery was abandoned in the same century.
 Its first depiction also comes from the same time by French traveller Jean Chardin (1671).

 Carved writing on the southern facade of the church, mentioning the King Erekle II.

-The fortress together with the church were retaken from Turks by Erekle II in 1748.
+The fortress together with the church were retaken from Turks by Heraclius II in 1748.
 Carving on southern facade tells about this event: "The King Erekle II forcely took this fortress from enemy, led by the Christ's Cross like a shield.
 Having the church freed, he turned it into his court church.
 Such are the deeds of Christ loving king.
 In glory of the God and to the King Erekle."

 After Georgia was included into the Russian Empire, the fortress became a prison, and prisoners scratched their names on the church facade.

 In the beginning of Soviet era, in 1921, NKVD camp was on the place.
 Executions of prisoners were regularly committed here.
 Fortifications were destroyed in 1937, and the church was also planned to be demolished, but managed to survive due to local protest.
 In 1940-60s, the church functioned as a depository for collections of the National Museum of Art, and entire eastern part of the interior was separated by thick wall.
 In 1974, the wall was demolished and the church was made a youth theater.
 It had a backstage in southern part of interior, a stage under the dome, surrounded by amphitheater with 100 seats.
 Finally, the church was returned to worship in 1988.

 First comprehensive measurements and quality drawings and photographs of the church were made by a group of scientists, led by Vakhtang Beridze in 1942 and subsequent years.
 The results, including description of church history and analysis, were compiled in a monograph by Beridze et al. (1969).